LSMauser/Chatbot/README.md

 python -m spacy download en_core_web_sm (install en_core_web_sm) python3 app.py (run given app)

+When the app runs, make sure to open the html link in the internet browser in order to see the chatbot.

 For this practice, new items have been added to the conversation list in the chat.py file.